Planning ahead for a few important things can prevent big headaches later.

-Keep a copy of the course-pre-approval form.
+Keep a copy of the course pre-approval form.
 When you return, it will be your responsibility to check your academic progress in myWSU and verify that your study abroad credits are applied correctly to electives and degree requirements.

-Take These Materials with you Overseas
+Take These Materials with You Overseas

 Course descriptions of classes taken at WSU may help show the department abroad that you have satisfied the required prerequisites.

 You may need to register for the upcoming semester at WSU while you are still abroad.
-Take your adviser’s contact information and a list of the courses (with course numbers) you plan to take.
+Take your advisor’s contact information and a list of the courses (with course numbers) you plan to take.

-Keep your Work and Bring it Back to WSU
+Keep Your Work and Bring It Back to WSU